upgradvisor/upgradvisor.github.io/index.md

 ## What is upgradvisor?

-Upgradvisor, a fusion of "upgrade" and "advisor", is a research project from Columbia University's RCS lab doing extactly that.
+Upgradvisor, a fusion of “upgrade” and “advisor”, is a research project from Columbia University’s RCS lab doing exactly that.
 Our goal is to provide meaningful information for developers on how to upgrade their software dependencies.
-Our work emploies static and dynamic analysis to study the change made to the dependency code and deduce the effects on the dependent code.
+Our work employs static and dynamic analysis to study the change made to the dependency code and deduce the effects on the dependent code.

 ## Example